The Spice Train

 • sieve

-• Add blackberries, sugar and lemon juice to a non-reactive pan.
-Cook uncovered, stirring occasionally, until the fruit is thawed and beginning to break down (about 8 minutes).
+1. Add blackberries, sugar and lemon juice to a non-reactive pan.
+Cook uncovered, stirring occasionally, until the fruit begins to soften (about 8 minutes).

 Calories: 79kcalCarbohydrates: 19.7gProtein: 1gFat: 0.4gSodium: 1mgPotassium: 120mgFiber: 3.9gSugar: 16gCalcium: 21mg